shahbagdadi/basicSubs/README.md

 ### Back of envelop calculations
 The basic pricing object consists of product id (int) , ISO 3166 country code (2 char) , ISO 4217 currency code (3 char), amount (double) , status (15 char)
 So a Price java oject is roughly 500 bytes.
-Assuming there are 100 products and 200 countries in the world, the memory required to cache all active pricing is 500*100*200 = 10MB.
+Assuming there are 100 products and 200 countries in the world, the memory required to cache all active pricing is 500 X 100 X 200 = 10MB.
 Thus all the prices can easily fit in memory of the nodes serving the prices.
 So we will load all the active pricing in memory on the API service node on startup.

 ### Caching Design.